LovecraftianKinda/Sorting-Showcase/readme.md

 ## Performance Comparison

 - Measure the time complexity of each algorithm.
-- Compare the number of comparisons and swaps.
+- Plot the time complexity graph for each algorithm.
 - Analyze the best, average, and worst-case scenarios for each algorithm.

 ## Conclusion

-- Summarize the strengths and weaknesses of each sorting algorithm.
 - Provide recommendations for which algorithms to use in different scenarios.